Top 10 United Nations Logos – UN Logo Design Inspiration

 2: The World Health Organization Logo

-The World Health Organization (WHO) is a specialized agency of the United Nations dedicated to promoting global public health.
+The World Health Organization (WHO) is a specialised agency of the United Nations dedicated to promoting global public health.
 Headquartered in Geneva, Switzerland, the WHO was established on April 7, 1948, and is the successor to the Health Organization of the League of Nations.

 With its unique mandate to direct and coordinate international health efforts, the WHO is leading in monitoring health trends, shaping research priorities, setting health standards, articulating evidence-based policy options, providing technical support to countries, and assessing health technologies.
 The WHO is governed by the World Health Assembly, which comprises representatives from the WHO's 194 member states.